Please note: this article contains affiliate links.

 …That is, until you see this graph, about how well the average U.S. adult can read:

 The main lesson here is, unfortunately, to write for a lower reading level than you naturally would.
 While I follow this rule for the most part, I can’t help but throw in the occasional “high level” vocabulary word that makes enough sense in context to justify its use.
+Bear in mind that you can also learn more about your audience if you set up a vocabulary quiz to test their language proficiency.
+That way, you will get a better inisght into your readers and learn how to write content that they will enjoy reading.

 It’s important to note that while Yoast can do a lot to help even a total beginner follow onpage SEO best practices, it can’t tell you if your chosen keyword is ideal.
 Yoast works by telling you if you’ve implemented a keyword in all the right places (alongside other guidelines for onpage SEO success).